awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 + A NAT gateway uses ports 1024\-65535\.
 + AWS Lambda functions use ports 1024\-65535\.

-For example, if a request comes into a web server in your VPC from a Windows XP client on the internet, your network ACL must have an outbound rule to enable traffic destined for ports 1025\-5000\.
+For example, if a request comes into a web server in your VPC from a Windows 10 client on the internet, your network ACL must have an outbound rule to enable traffic destined for ports 49152\-65535\.

 If an instance in your VPC is the client initiating a request, your network ACL must have an inbound rule to enable traffic destined for the ephemeral ports specific to the type of instance \(Amazon Linux, Windows Server 2008, and so on\)\.